sarveshmayil/NeRF-SLAM-docker/docker/README.md

 docker pull nvidia/cuda:11.7.0-cudnn8-devel-ubuntu20.04
 ```

-Then, go into `cuda11.3` directory and build the base cuda-ubuntu 20.04 image.
+Then, go into `cuda` directory and build the base cuda-ubuntu 20.04 image.
 This can be done by running

 ```
-cd docker/cuda11.7
+cd docker/cuda
 ./build.sh
 ```